nodeshift/nodejs-reference-architecture/docs/functional-components/static-assets.md

 ## Recommended packages

-* [express-static][]: `express-static` is part of the Express.js package that allows developers to expose static middlewares.
+* [express.static][]: `express.static` is part of the Express.js package that allows developers to expose static middlewares.

 ## Guidance

-For serving static resources on the application, we recommend using [express-static][] middleware as it has been widely used and tested in production.
+For serving static resources on the application, we recommend using [express.static][] middleware as it has been widely used and tested in production.

 When using `express.static()` method, we can serve static resources directly by specifying the folder name where we have stored our static resources.

-Documentation for the middleware can be found [here][express-static]
+Documentation for the middleware can be found [here][express.static]

 ### Caching